-However, at that moment, a disturbance occurs in a local hotel and their first paying customer places an order.
+At that moment, a disturbance occurs in a local hotel and their first paying customer places an order.
 The Ghostbusters successfully capture the offending spirit and collect their fee.
 The incident results in some publicity for the young firm and business booms.
 Soon, the Ghostbusters are running their own commercials and have more business than they can handle.
 They bring on a fourth Ghostbuster to keep up with the demand.

-However, a story without a major conflict is no story at all.
+But a story without a major conflict is no story at all.
 Ghostbusters is a superior story in that it correctly recognizes the source of all human conflict: government.
-Instead of the rather mundane epilogue that the story would have had at this point, where competing firms enter the ghostbusting market, prices fall, and soon all of society can afford to have a paranormal housecleaning, government instead rears its ugly head.
+Instead of the rather mundane epilogue the story would have had at this point, where competing firms enter the ghostbusting market, prices fall, and soon all of society can afford to have a paranormal housecleaning, the government rears its ugly head.
 A representative of the EPA knocks on the Ghostbusters’ door.
 What happens next couldn’t be more analogous to the real world.

 Having obtained legal authority to invade the Ghostbusters’ facility, despite the lack of evidence of any crime, Peck discovers what he deems to be a threat to the environment in the Ghostbusters’ ghost storage equipment.
 Of course, sophisticated equipment that could pose a threat to the environment is ubiquitous in a developed, industrial nation.
-However, thus far in the story, the Ghostbusters have managed their equipment safely and responsibly.
+But thus far in the story, the Ghostbusters have managed their equipment safely and responsibly.
 They have done so both out of respect for their own safety and the safety of others and because their livelihood would be jeopardized if the ghosts they had captured were to escape and return to re-haunt the premises of their customers.

 Consider how closely this story recreates the real world, ghosts and goblins notwithstanding.
-The government’s record on protecting the environment has followed this pattern without exception since the moment that activists got the idea that government force could save the world.
+The government’s record on protecting the environment has followed this pattern since the moment activists got the idea the government could save the world.
 Among the sparkling achievements of government environmentalism has been the banning of DDT, a safe and effective insecticide that was vilified and ultimately banned because of its supposed threat to the environment.
 Subsequently, farmers were forced to employ less effective insecticides that really do harm the environment, while a later study showed that DDT could actually be eaten by humans over an extended period of time with no adverse health effects.

-Most recently, the government decided that it would address two problems at once by “stimulating the economy” with its Cash for Clunkers program.
+Most recently, the government decided it would address two problems at once by “stimulating the economy” with its Cash for Clunkers program.
 Not only would this supposedly help the economy, but because those trading in their clunkers would have to buy “greener” cars (with other people’s money), it would also help the environment.
 Of course, the result was that perfectly good used cars were destroyed while their owners took out loans for new ones, resulting in a decrease in wealth and an increase in debt for society as whole.
 In addition, it turned out that the owners of the clunkers had previously been limiting their driving due to either concerns about breakdowns or the general lack of pleasure inherent in driving their clunkers.
 Once provided with new cars by the government, they began driving far more than they previously had, producing more exhaust and consuming more fossil fuels.
 Another government disaster funded by legal plunder.

 As in the movie, every attempt by government to use its coercive power to protect the environment not only fails, but actually creates the very problems it purports to try to solve.
 In most cases, the problem does not even exist until the government undertakes to solve it.
-What is government’s solution?
+What is the government’s solution?
 Always it is to attack private property and free enterprise.

 President Obama, please watch the movie.
 Appoint a “Ghostbusters Czar” to ensure that every legislator in the federal government watches it as well.
 When you have had time to reflect upon its profound message, please declare the environmental war on private property over.
 If you are looking for wise stewards of the land, you will not find them within the ten square miles you presently inhabit.
-However, there are some 300 million people that can do a better job just outside of town.
+However, there are some 300 million people who can do a better job just outside of town.